Photo: Kopeck Photography

 UNCSA - Henry V

 In response to the COVID-19 Pandemic, the University of North Carolina School of the Arts chose to do a radio play production of Shakespeare's Henry V. We gave actors microphones to record individually at home, while all acting with each other over Zoom.
-I was the assistant recording and editing engineer, where I assisted putting together the various takes to assemble the dialogue, then aided in cutting sound effects and mixing down the entire show.
+I was the assistant recording and editing engineer, helping to assemble the dialogue, then cutting sound effects and mixing down the entire show.
 Below are some excerpts from the production, and more information can be found here.